 His unsuccessful Republican opponents in 1936 and 1940 were opposite extremes in longevity: Alfred Landon, the Kansas governor who ran against Roosevelt in 1936 survived for more than half a century afterwards, dying in 1987 at the age of 100.
 Wendell Willkie, the corporate lawyer who ran against him in 1940 (having never held any public office before or after) died in October of 1944, before the end of the presidential term he had sought.
 (Coincidentally, Landon and Wilkie's respective running mates, Frank Knox and Charles L. McNary, had both died earlier that same year).

-Officially ended any pretense at neutrality in World War II when Lend Lease to the UK began in March 1941.
+Officially ended any pretense at neutrality in World War II when Lend-Lease to the UK began in March 1941.
 It was extended it to the Soviet Union after the Axis invasion in June.
 Lend-Lease meant the US was effectively at war with the Axis Powers, despite not having formally declared war.

-Imposed an oil embargo on the Empire of Japan in July 1941, which took effect in the following month.
+Imposed an economic embargo on the Empire of Japan in July 1941, which took effect in the following month.

 He was a chain smoker.